 7 Digital Forensic Challenges Virtual Analyzer Overcomes

-Currently, the Google Play store hosts between 2 to 3 million apps, which means digital forensics tools have a lot of apps to constantly cover.
+Currently, the Google Play store hosts over 3.5 million apps, which means digital forensics tools have a lot of apps to constantly cover.
 Due to the expanding app marketplace, certain smartphone app data can sometimes be inaccessible through regular decoding methods.
 To combat this challenge Cellebrite developed the Virtual Analyzer (VA).
 (Watch the introduction video to Virtual Analyzer below)

 To understand how valuable a tool it can be for your investigations, let’s explore the top challenges that VA overcomes and how it expedites your digital forensics needs and court procedures:

 In some cases when new apps or unsupported apps are unable to be decoded, VA provides a virtual Android OS environment with data from a physical extraction of any Android mobile device.
 This assists examiners to see the contents of an app without the need to decode it.
 This capability complements Cellebrite’s decoding solutions to provide forensically sound access, in a generic way, to data that is initially unavailable.

 - External Validation of Decoding Solutions

 Even the most reliable decoding solutions require external validation before the evidence can be used in court.
 The VA emulator offers a new way to validate forensic insights.
 Instead of using several different decoding solutions and comparing results, VA can be used to emulate the data, and see the data appear as it would on an actual Android device.